Bad Vibes Forever: Promotion

 "Royalty", featuring Ky-Mani Marley, Stefflon Don and Vybz Kartel, was released on July 19, 2019, as the album's lead single.

 "Hearteater", originally a scrapped track from ?, was teased on October 18, 2019, with a picture of XXXTentacion's ex-girlfriend, Geneva Ayala, eating a bloody heart.
 The single was officially released on October 22, 2019.
 A music video for the track was also announced, and features Ayala, who had previously accused the rapper of domestic abuse.
 The music video was released on October 25, 2019.

 The album's title track, featuring Trippie Redd and PnB Rock, was released on November 22, 2019, following a teaser video released the day before.
 The teaser video showed the two artists, as well as Billie Eilish and Lil Skies, recounting the impact XXXTentacion had on their lives, with Eilish referring to the artist as "a beam of light [that] tried to do everything for other people".

 Critical reception

-According to Metacritic, which calculated an average score of 55 based on six reviews, the album received "mixed or average reviews".
-Kyann-Sian Williams, writing for NME, called the album "better than last year's Skins, but still a case of diminishing returns" and "a serious case of over-embellishing thin material".
+Bad Vibes Forever was met with negative reviews by music critics.
+According to Metacritic, which calculated a score of 38 based on six reviews, the album received "generally unfavorable reviews".
+Kyann-Sian Williams, writing for NME, called the album "slightly better than last year's Skins but a serious case of over-embellishing thin material".